In this article

 • Use round numbers: Never round numbers on tax documents.
 All information must be accurate to the penny.

-• Wait until the end of the year: As mentioned above, accounting is a year-round process and it’s important to have your records available at all times.
+• Wait until the end of the year: Accounting is a year-round process, and it’s important to have your records available at all times.

 How Ramp can help with business taxes

-As a business owner, you shouldn’t have to spend a significant amount of time tracking expenses, maintaining financial records, and looking for tax deductions or ways to reduce corporate taxes.
+As a business owner, you shouldn’t spend much time tracking expenses, maintaining financial records, and looking for tax deductions or ways to reduce corporate taxes.
 When you have adequate tools like Ramp, you can spend your time focusing on things you can do to grow your business.
 Here are a few ways Ramp helps with business taxes:

-• Vendor tax information management: Keep tabs on your vendor tax information and export reports so you have everything you need when it’s time to file for the year.
+• Vendor tax information management: Monitor your vendor tax information and export reports so you have everything you need when it’s time to file for the year.

 • Expense tracking: Track every dollar your company spends and generate detailed, categorized expense reports for accurate small business tax deductions.